zora-x93/zora-x93.github.io/_posts/2025-01-12-a-case-of-git-merge-conflict.md

 - finally, it merges the squashed commit into the target branch using a merge commit.

 When `git merge --no-ff` simply adding all relevant commits from the source branch into target branch git history, the GitLab "squash no-ff merge" squashes the multiple commits to keep a clean git history on the target branch, and in the meanwhile Git still gets the merge event recorded.
+**Notice: Even if the merge event is recorded, it's mostly for human readability.
+Git won't know which branch the squashed commit is from.
+If the source branch remains after the merge, and continue being used for further development work, conflicts will pop up in the next merge, because commits from the first merge are not seen as merged by Git!**

 ## Fast-forward only
 This method keeps a clean commit history without merge commits.
 It cannot be performed if source branch is not updated, which is to say, if there's conflicts, the source branch has to be rebased on the target branch.